DDexxeDD/phtree-c/README.md

 `void* element_create (void* input);`

 This function will need to allocate and initialize an element.
-It should return a pointer to the allocated element.
+It must return a pointer to the allocated element.

 When inserting something in to the tree which creates a new element, input will be whatever you passed in to the insert function.
 See the [2d spatial hash demo](https://github.com/DDexxeDD/phtree-c/blob/main/examples/demo_2d_spatial_hash.c) for an example of this being used.

-If initializing your element requires more data than the initial object you are creating it for has, you will need to use the pointer returned by the insert function to finish initialization.
+Depending on your element, initializing an element may not be entirely possible inside of the element_create function.
+This is one of the reasons your element_create function needs to return a pointer to the element which was just created, so you can finish element creation outside of the element_create function.

 ### Define a function to deallocate an element